What causes headaches at menopause, and how can you reduce them?

-Hormonal headaches are generally triggered by a sudden drop in oestrogen, which alters how are brain chemicals and neurotransmitters operate.
-When oestrogen levels drop suddenly, the nerves in your brain can become more excitable, triggering hormonal headaches and migraines.(1)
+Hormonal headaches are generally triggered by a sudden drop in estrogen, which alters how are brain chemicals and neurotransmitters operate.
+When estrogen levels drop suddenly, the nerves in your brain can become more excitable, triggering hormonal headaches and migraines.(1)

 Whilst some women’s symptoms do improve, a recent study suggested unpredictability as to whether women experience “a worsening, an improvement, or no change in headache during the menopausal transition”(3) with other triggers such as skipping meals, stress, sleep disturbance and dehydration coming into play.

 Dr Anne MacGregor, menopause and migraine specialist formerly of the UK’s National Migraine Centre, recommends using the free N1-headache app which allows you to identify and then address your triggers.

 How manage menopause headaches with diet and lifestyle